-Gross revenue is VAALCO's share of the gross (100 percent) revenue from the properties prior to any deductions.
-Future net revenue is after deductions for VAALCO's share of production taxes, ad valorem taxes, abandonment costs, and operating expenses but before consideration of any income taxes.
+Gross revenue is VAALCO's share of the gross (100 percent) revenue from the properties after deducting all production sharing revenue paid to the Gabon government.
+Future net revenue is after deductions for these amounts and VAALCO's share of capital costs, abandonment costs, operating expenses, and production taxes and credits for VAALCO's share of state reimbursement but before consideration of any income taxes.
 The future net revenue has been discounted at an annual rate of 10 percent to determine its present worth, which is shown to indicate the effect of time on the value of money.
 Future net revenue presented in this report, whether discounted or undiscounted, should not be construed as being the fair market value of the properties.

-Prices used in this report are based on the 12-month unweighted arithmetic average of the first-day-of-the-month price for each month in the period January through December 2012.
-For oil volumes, the average West Texas Intermediate posted nsai@nsai-petro.com netherlandsewell.com price of \$91.21 per barrel is adjusted by lease for quality, transportation fees, and regional price differentials.
-For gas volumes, the average Henry Hub spot price of \$2.757 per MMBTU is adjusted by lease for energy content, transportation fees, and regional price differentials.
-All prices are held constant throughout the lives of the properties.
-For the proved reserves, the average adjusted product prices weighted by production over the remaining lives of the properties are \$85.07 per barrel of oil and \$3.515 per MCF of gas.
+The oil price used in this report is based on the 12-month unweighted arithmetic average of the first-day-of-the-month U.S. Energy Information Administration Europe Brent spot price for each month in the period January through December 2013.
+The average price of \$108.11 per barrel is adjusted for quality, transportation fees, and a regional price differential.
+The adjusted oil price of \$107.69 is held constant throughout the lives of the properties.